Do You Need A Will Or Trust?

 Q: How do I make a will or a trust?

 A: Using a will or trust form or computer program for estate planning is not recommended.
 A will or trust must be prepared within the legal technicalities prescribed by the law.
 These technicalities are for the protection of you and your heirs, and they must be observed.
 The proper drafting of a will or a trust requires the professional knowledge, skill and experience of a practicing lawyer.
 Some attorneys charge on the basis of time spent in preparation of a will or a trust while others have a flat fee.
-A few hours of an attorney’s time now will save your beneficiaries not only the costs of litigation over a poorly drawn will or trust but also the additional expense of a guardianship of your minor children.
+A few hours of an attorney’s time now can save your beneficiaries not only the costs of litigation over a poorly drawn will or trust but also the additional expense of a guardianship of your minor children.
 Your attorney will be glad to discuss the charge for services with you.

 Q: Is a handwritten will valid?

 A: Under Oklahoma law a will that is entirely written, dated and signed in your own handwriting, and which contains no typed or printed portion, is valid.
 The problems resulting from this type of will are not so much in what the person writing the will says as in what the person fails to say.
-Without the advice of an attorney, most people who prepare handwritten wills fail to include provisions that address the issue of a beneficiary who dies before the will maker, the naming of a personal representative and waiver of his bond, the source for payment of estate taxes and the specific powers the personal representative will have, as well as the problem of the simultaneous death of the will maker and a will beneficiary.
+Without the advice of an attorney, most people who prepare handwritten wills fail to include provisions that address the issue of a beneficiary who dies before the will maker, the naming of a personal representative and waiver of his bond, the source for payment of costs and debts of the estate and the specific powers the personal representative will have, as well as the problem of the simultaneous death of the will maker and a will beneficiary.

 Your lawyer can explain these matters and show you how to simplify the administration of your estate as well as accomplish your desires with the best tax consequences.